Create a technical file

 The technical file (technisch dossier) contains all the information about your product.
 This information shows that the product meets the legal requirements for product safety.
 For example, the technical file contains information on:

-- use of the product
+- the use of the product as intended

-- the design
+- the design and important characteristics of the product

-- production
+- the production

-- the operation
+- the functionality

-- markings, labels, and user information
+- the markings, labels and user information

-- checks carried out and test reports
+- checks and test reports carried out

 Who should create the technical file?